cyc-gh/TADS/README.md

 Here are some accident frame examples:
 ![Image example](https://github.com/cyc-gh/TADS/blob/main/img-folder/snapshots_accidents.PNG)
 ## Citation
 If you found the dataset is useful, please cite our paper:
-@article{chai2024tads,
-  title={TADS: a novel dataset for road traffic accident detection from a surveillance perspective}, author={Chai, Yachuang and Fang, Jianwu and Liang, Haoquan and Silamu, Wushouer}, journal={The Journal of Supercomputing}, pages={1--24}, year={2024}, publisher={Springer}
+Chai Y, Fang J, Liang H, et al. TADS: a novel dataset for road traffic accident detection from a surveillance perspective[J].
+The Journal of Supercomputing, 2024: 1-24.
-}